How to become a Driving Instructor

 - Correct road procedures

 - Ability to judge speed, distance and timing

 - Consideration and convenience of other road users

-As with the learner driver test you must show you are able do manoeuvres.
-Unlike the learner test, these are much more extensive, you must be able to carry out all of the following:
+As with the learner driver test you must show you are able do a range of manoeuvres.
+Unlike the learner test, these are much more extensive and you will be asked to carry out a selection of the following: